DRAFT: The Tareable Diet

 Here’s what you do.

 Weigh in immediately before and immediately after every change in your weight.
-This includes using the bathroom, putting on or taking off clothes, and eating or drinking.
+Using the bathroom, putting on or taking off clothes, and eating or drinking.
 Basically whenever anything goes into, out of, onto, or off of your body.

 Every time you weigh in, the Tareable Diet App [1] prompts you for what changed and you choose any subset of the following: